vim-vdebug/vdebug/README.md

+This is fork of Joonty/Vdebug.

 # Quick Start

 You are good to go if using python 2.7 and windows 7.
-In python code press <F5> and debugger will start.
+In python code press \<F5\> key and debugger will start.

-# Added command
+# Added features

+1. Easy Start

+2. KOMODO pydbgp (patch ver.) included

+3. Balloon tip

-VdebugTrace
+4. VdebugTrace

-will trace expression or variables of which you want to watch continuous change.
+will trace expression or variables which you want to see continuous change.

 [usage]

 :VdebugTrace {expression or variables}

-# KOMODO pydbgp

-(patch ver.) included

 # Vdebug